Want to take your plank exercise to the next level and work your upper body at the same time? Then must try plank push-ups.

 What Is a Plank Push-Up?

-There is a simple concept to the plank push-up.
+The plank push-up is simple to do.
 You alternate between a high plank and a forearm plank with control, then push your body back up one arm at a time.

-Core and stabilizer muscles stay engaged throughout the movement, helping to build core strength.
+Core and stabilizer muscles are engaged throughout the movement, which helps build core strength.
+It is also a proven way to build up your upper body and get stronger.

-This is more of a strength-building exercise than a cardio exercise, engaging a range of muscles can also help to boost your calorie burn.
+This is more of a strength-building exercise than a cardio exercise, and it can also help you burn more calories.

 Muscles Worked During Plank Push-up